cwendorf/Sourcebook/Methods/README.md

 ## Statistical Tables

 This chapter provides basic statistical tables.
-Tables included are the Standard Normal, Student's (t) Distribution, F, Tukey's HSD, and power tables for Cohen's d and Eta-Squared.
+Tables included are the Standard Normal, Student's (t), F, Tukey's HSD, and power tables for Cohen's d and Eta-Squared.
 These tables were used in the annotated output sections of this project.

 - [View the HTML Version](./statistical-tables/)
 - [View the PDF Version](./Sourcebook-Methods-StatisticalTables.pdf)